 Construction can also be quite challenging.
-It requires leadership, communication, and problem solving skills.
-Nowhere is this more true that when attempting to minimize risk on the job.
+It requires leadership, communication, and

 One phase of construction that has its’ own elevated risk profile is excavation.
 Excavation typically refers to the movement of dirt and/or rock on a construction site.
 Modern excavators have such expanded tool attachments that the profession can find itself called upon to do much more than the traditional dirt moving jobs of the not too distant past.